teobot/surveyWebsite/README.md

 - [x] Show the new database information in account.php page
 - [x] Lots more work on the competitors page
 - [x] fixed the navbar admin tool link, and made it fullscreen with the body been in a container
+- [x] Tweaked the look of the ReadMe.md page
+- [x] Show the new database information in account.php page
+- [x] Lots more work on the competitors page
+- [x] fixed the navbar admin tool link, and made it fullscreen with the body been in a container

 SETUP: